jack-meis/data-analytics-template/data/README.md

 Data must go into either the raw, processing, or cleaned folder

+### original

+Folder for any original data that has not been altered for any cleaning or processing

 ### raw

 Folder for all raw data that was scraped, extracted, or imported